Bruce Furniss

-Bruce MacFarlane Furniss (born May 27, 1957) is a former American amateur competition swimmer, Olympic double gold medalist, and ten-time world record-holder in four events.
+Bruce MacFarlane Furniss (born May 27, 1957) is an American former amateur competition swimmer, Olympic double gold medalist, and ten-time world record-holder in four events.
 At the 1976 Summer Olympics in Montreal, Quebec, he won the Men's 200-meter Freestyle and was a member of the winning U.S. team in the Men's 4×200-meter Freestyle Relay, both in world record time.
 Furniss broke ten world and nineteen American records, and won eleven Amateur Athletic Union and six NCAA titles.

-Furniss was a proficient and successful individual medley swimmer, however it was his freestyle technique for which he is most often recognized and remembered.
-Many coaches and swimming experts lauded his "perfect freestyle stroke" and six-beat flutter kick as his best weapon against his much taller and bigger opponents.
+Furniss was an individual medley swimmer, most recognized for his freestyle technique.

 Swimming career

 Foothill High School (North Tustin, CA)

 Furniss is a 1975 graduate of Tustin, California's Foothill High School where he was coached by Tom Delong, California Interscholastic Federation's all-time winningest high school swim coach.
 As a Junior at the 1974 CIF-SS Championships, Furniss broke Mark Spitz's National Interscholastic High School Record in the 200-yard Individual Medley and then topped the record again at the same championship in 1975.
 Furniss-led teams won the CIF-SS Championship Title in 1972, 1973 and 1974.
 Two of those years, Furniss teamed with Rod Strachan, whom Furniss would later swim with at USC and with whom he was a teammate on the 1976 U.S. Olympic Men's Swim Team.
 At the 1976 Olympic Games, Strachan would best Bruce's older brother, Steve, winning the Olympic gold medal in the 400-meter Individual Medley in a world record time.